 Eleanna Anagnos (b.
-1980, Evanston, IL) is a New York-based artist.
-Her work explores the nature of human perception and our awareness of space and consciousness.
-Eleanna has exhibited in the US and abroad at: The Utah Museum of Contemporary Art in Salt Lake City; The National Hellenic Museum, Chicago, IL; South Bend Museum of Art, South Bend, IN; 68 Projects, Berlin, Germany, among others.
+1980, Evanston, IL) is a New York-based artist and curator.
+Her work explores the nature of human perception and aims to elicit a physiological response where subjectivity, phenomenology, and the conscious act of seeing are addressed.
+Eleanna has exhibited nationally at: The Utah Museum of Contemporary Art in Salt Lake City; The National Hellenic Museum, Chicago, IL; South Bend Museum of Art, South Bend, IN, and the SPRING/BREAK Art Show in New York, NY, Trestle Projects, Brooklyn, NY, Maass Gallery at Purchace College.
+She has shown internationally at 68 Projects, Berlin, Germany; Die Ausstellungsstrasse in Vienna, Austria and at Galerie Vaclava Spaly in Prague, CZ.
 She has received awards from Yaddo; BAU Institute; The Anderson Ranch, The Atlantic Center for the Arts and The Joan Mitchell Foundation.
-She earned her MFA in Painting from the Tyler School of Art (2005) and a BA with honors and distinction from Kenyon College with a concentration in Women’s and Gender Studies (2002).
-Eleanna is a Director at Ortega y Gasset Projects, an artist-run gallery and curatorial collective located in Brooklyn, NY.
+Eleanna earned her MFA in Painting from the Tyler School of Art (2005) and a BA with honors and distinction from Kenyon College with a concentration in Women’s and Gender Studies (2002).
+She is a Co-Director at Ortega y Gasset Projects, an artist-run gallery and curatorial collective located in Brooklyn, NY.
 Her most recent curatorial project, debuting the work of Monica Palma, Wish Me Good Luck, was reviewed in the February issue of Art in America.
-Recently, a profile discussing Eleanna's practice was written by Kelly McCafferty and published in The Coastal Post this March and can be found here.
+Recently, a profile discussing Eleanna's practice was published in The Coastal Post this March and can be found here.

 Somehow, my mother somatizes her emotions.
 She can physically feel through what she refers to as "heart flutters" and more recently, by choking, when I am troubled, anxious, and confronted with a challenging situation.
 This feeling she experiences, cuts through space.
 She feels it in real-time, no matter our positions on the globe.
 We can be in different continents, in different time zones.
 She still feels it.